Learn how to apply polyurethane to wood, the types of polyurethane, what type of brush for polyurethane, and answers to common polyurethane FAQ!

 1. Prep the wood finish for polyurethane

-Before you even finish your wood project with wood stain or paint, make sure that it is sanded well.
+Before you even finish your wood project with wood stain or paint, for best results, make sure that it is sanded well and has a smooth surface.
 This is extremely important for not just the polyurethane top coat, but for the best wood stain or paint application too!

 Let the stain or paint dry on your wood project for at least 24 hours before applying polyurethane.